lmullen/lincolnmullen.com/content/_index.md

 {{< newsletter >}}

-My colleagues and I release a monthly newsletter titled "[American Religion @ RRCHNM](https://us14.campaign-archive.com/home/?u=36898c6824a31b8e1d4434a55&id=18c732c256)," about our digital history work.
+If you want to follow our work at RRCHNM, please [subscribe to our newsletters](http://go.gmu.edu/RRCHNMnews).
 My social media accounts are listed in the sidebar; I mostly use [Bluesky](https://bsky.app/profile/lincolnmullen.com) these days.

 **Teaching.** My courses cover American religious history, the history of Christianity, the history of the nineteenth-century United States, and digital history.
 All of my [syllabi](/courses/) are freely available.